-This paper has addressed the wellbeing of Americans who are not working during the ages just before entitlement to Social Security retirement benefits.
-Early retirement (and non-work) is fairly prevalent, but is not easily explained by workplace characteristics or demographics.
-The incomes of those not working at these ages before entitlement are compressed.
+This paper has addressed the wellbeing of Americans who are not working during the ages before entitlement to Social Security retirement benefits.
+Early retirement is fairly prevalent, but is not easily explained by workplace characteristics or demographics.
+Incomes of those who retire early are compressed.
 Social Security benefits play a large role for incomes after age 62, while pension and annuity income is more important for men than for women.
 Poverty among those who retire early is fairly high, but is mitigated in four out of five cases by some combination of non-labor private income and government benefits.
 Among those remaining in poverty, Social Security entitlement at age 62 offers some respite.